Harness engineering

 AGENTS.md

-Section titled “AGENTS.md”AGENTS.md is the lightest-weight way to steer an agent inside a
+Section titled “AGENTS.md”AGENTS.md is the lightest-weight way to steer an agent inside a repository.

 It is not the only mechanism available, but it is usually the first place where